Shashiyadav187/Environmental-Data-IoT-Dashboard/README.md

 ## Acknowledgements

-This code was modified from the sample[ThingLabs-IoT-Dashboard](https://github.com/ThingLabsIo/ThingLabs-IoT-Dashboard)
+This code was modified from the sample [ThingLabs-IoT-Dashboard](https://github.com/ThingLabsIo/ThingLabs-IoT-Dashboard)